pketh/pketh.github.io/_posts/2016-06-03-designing-glitch.md

 > If you've ever started an XCode project with Core Data support, you know how shitty boilerplate code can be.

 But actually what happened in testing is that people actually felt less comfortable when they couldn't see their express init code.
 Again we crossed over into too magical territory.

 Additionally, going from something like `js` to `coffee` was easy, but what about from `coffee` to `python`?
 How would `hyperweb-init` work in other languages that might not have existing libs for server-side compilation of `coffee` or `less`?
 If I changed `server.js` to `swift`, what impacts does/should that have on package management?

 _\*phew\*_ When your edge-cases have so many branching paths that they start to resemble an AI problem, it's time to step back and try something else.

-Over the next couple months we slowly trimmed the fat off the [welcome-project](https://hyperdev.com/#!/project/welcome-project), and removed any first-party dependencies to better walk the line between simple and transparent.
+Over the next couple months we slowly trimmed the fat off the [welcome-project](https://glitch.com/edit/#!/project/welcome-project), and removed any first-party dependencies to better walk the line between simple and transparent.

 ## Wrapping Up For Now

 So we talked about some things, had some laughs.
-But I've still got so many more HyperDev rabbit holes to dive into for later posts.
+But I've still got so many more Glitch rabbit holes to dive into for later posts.

-In the meantime, If you’re curious, all of my design files are up on [github](https://github.com/FogCreek/Glitch-design).  `hyperweb.sketch` is the window into my soul: it's a little bit of a trash fire in there, but it's pretty entertaining.
+In the meantime, If you’re curious, all of my design files are up on [github](https://github.com/FogCreek/Glitch-design).  `glitch.sketch` is the window into my soul: it's a little bit of a trash fire in there, but it's pretty entertaining.
 I wear my inspirations on my sleeve in these files.

 <img src="/images/github-logo@2x.png" width="24" height="25" class="no-shadow" style="vertical-align: -30%"> [Glitch-design on github](https://github.com/FogCreek/Glitch-design)